 For more information on Sol y Sombra Click Here

-Saturday, July 15, 2017- 8:30-10:30pm – Broadway & Great American Song Book Jay Armstrong Johnson – Known for his thrilling vocal prowess, Jay Armstrong Johnson has wowed Broadway audiences in On The Town, Hands on a Hardbody, Hair and Catch Me If You Can.
+Saturday, July 15, 2017- 8:30-10:30pm – Rock/Pop & Broadway Jay Armstrong Johnson – Known for his thrilling vocal prowess, Jay Armstrong Johnson has wowed Broadway audiences in On The Town, Hands on a Hardbody, Hair and Catch Me If You Can.
 He starred opposite Emma Thompson as Anthony Hope in the New York Philharmonic’s Sweeney Todd.
 His performance as Herman in Encores’ The Most Happy Fella was hailed by The New York Times as “a standout”.
 TV audiences know him as Dr. Will Olsen from last season of the hit ABC drama “Quantico”.
-His personal eclectic solo show (with combo) features songs from Broadway to radio pop to gospel.
+Don’t miss this eclectic show (with quartet, back-up singers, and special guests) featuring songs from Broadway to radio pop to gospel.

 For more information on Jay Armstrong Johnson Click Here

 To see a clip of Jay Armstrong Johnson Click Here